ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 The `RPCStateManager` can be be used with any JSON-RPC provider that supports the `eth` namespace.
 Instantiate the `VM` and pass in an `RPCStateManager` to run transactions against accounts sourced from the provider or to run blocks pulled from the provider at any specified block height.

-**Note:** Usage of this StateManager can cause a heavy load regarding state request API calls, so be careful (or at least: aware) if used in combination with an Ethers provider connecting to a third-party API service like Infura!
+**Note:** Usage of this StateManager can cause a heavy load regarding state request API calls, so be careful (or at least: aware) if used in combination with a JSON-RPC provider connecting to a third-party API service like Infura!

 ### Points on usage: